-Section 1007(i) of title 37, United States Code, empowers the Secretary of Defense to adjust the amount, not to exceed \$1.00, based on the financial needs of the retirement home.
+Second, Section 1007(i) of title 37, United States Code, empowers the Secretary of Defense to adjust the amount, not to exceed \$1.00, based on the financial needs of the retirement home.
 The amount has been set at \$0.50 since 1977.
-The Bureau of Labor Statistics consumer price index inflation calculator indicates that \$0.50 in late 1977 has the same buying power as \$2.57 in late 2024.2 AFRH leadership has engaged with DOD over the years but has been unable to secure a withholding increase, despite military pay increasing 59 percent between 2007 and 2023.3 The Department has declined to increase the contribution amount despite AFRH financial solvency challenges, citing multiple concerns: (1) the AFRH's management and funding models; (2) the AFRH's limited capacity and geographic coverage compared to the overall population of servicemembers; and (3) directly taxing enlisted members-particularly those at lower ranks who are most burdened by cost of living while being least likely to eventually use the AFRH's services given that about 80 percent of AFRH residents left the military ranked E-6 and above.
-While these concerns are valid, the value of contributions has steadily eroded over time and affected the AFRH's ability to execute its mission and remain financially solvent successfully.
+The Bureau of Labor Statistics consumer price index inflation calculator indicates that \$0.50 in late 1977 has the same buying power as \$2.51 in late 2022.
+AFRH leadership has engaged with DOD over the years but has been unable to secure a withholding increase, despite military pay increasing 51 percent between 2007 and 2023 alone.
+Section 1007 does permit differing amounts based on grade or length of service but does not apply automatic increases tied to pay inflation.